 However, you can still find a great deal on accommodation at the posh end of town if you are lucky.
 Or if you do your research.
-The beautiful Oui’s Guesthouse, wedged in between the priciest hotels on the peninsula, had everything we needed.
+Our beautiful Guesthouse, wedged in between the priciest hotels on the peninsula, had everything we needed.

 Overlooking the river Khan, the guest house provided us with a perfect view from our terrace for $30 per night, with breakfast included.

 The room was clean and spacious enough for us to relax and do some work.
 The bathroom was a typical Asian wet room with a shower over the toilet, with plenty of hot water and toiletries.

 We didn’t expect that at all, but our room was cleaned daily and while we are not mad about having fresh sheets every day and prefer saving water, it was nice to have fresh towels.

 Having a terrace overlooking the river just outside our room was a big bonus.
 Even though the terrace is a shared space we haven’t had anyone else sitting there during our stay.

 What a treat, as we struggled to find places with a nice balcony or a terrace let alone have it all to ourselves and with a view!
 We did lots of blogging in those comfy seats and enjoyed our evenings in with a glass of cold BeerLao.

 We are never that bothered about breakfast being included in the room price.
 Of course, it is a money saver, but it’s not always that great in terms of quality.
 But we were glad to discover that breakfast at the guesthouse was nice and simple.